Kunlong1994/lab3/Lab-05.md

 **3D print [this servo mount](https://www.thingiverse.com/thing:1926568):**

-1. Export the object as a `.stl` file.
+1. On this [this page](https://www.thingiverse.com/thing:1926568, export the object as a `.stl` file.
 1. Download and install [Makerbot Print](https://www.makerbot.com/print/).
 1. Create a MakerBot account.
 1. Start the Makerbot Print Application and log in.